jdegraaf3/CSE15L-Lab3/page.md

 ![Image](tryingCommands1.png) (add-message?s=How are you)
 ![Image](tryingCommands2.png) (loading back the board)

 After looking at this, you must be thinking, this guy has to be a master coder and a genious server creator!
-But it is much simpler than it looks, take a look at my code below and I will discuss wht is going on.
+But it is much simpler than it looks, take a look at my code below and I will discuss what is going on.
 ![Image](tryingCommands1.png) (StringServer code)

 When first initiating the server we get a blank page.
 This happens because in the "String" method the first if statement checks to see if the arguement "url" has a slash at the end of it.
 In this case our url arguement is "localhost:3020," but if you notice there is no slash at the end, well technically there is, it is inferred!
 If I were to just highlight and copy what is in the search bar and paste it with no edits, you get: http://localhost:3020/.
 Notice the Slash!
 So our a String method first checks if the url has a slash at the end by getting its path and currently the only part of the path is the slash.
 So the if statement runs.
 First we set a local variable named "string_to_print" to a string that is nothing, we do this so that each time we want to add a new message to the board, we clear the old message from what we may have added to string_to_print previously.
 Now we go through our for loop which doesn't run because "stringList" has a size of 0 currently, skipping the for loop and returning the empty string_to_print, giving us our blank screen.
 The field stringList will be used shortly though.